TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

    4. Go to http://localhost:8080 and it will ask you for a password.
 To find it go to C:\Program Files\Jenkins\secrets and open the file initialAdminPassword, it contains the password.
    5. Now selecct the suggested plugins option and you will be done.

-# Configuring the automation pipeline, currentky working with windows environment.
+# Configuring the automation pipeline, currently working with windows environment.

-1.Create a local path for the Git repository e.g., in C:\Users\<your_user>\diasp.
+1.Create a local path for the Git repository e.g., in C:\Users\<your_user>\Desktop\diasp.
 This will be used as local_repo_path in next steps:
 ```
 git clone https://github.com/TIBHannover/diaspora.git
 ```